-Information returns from employers T4 and T4A are required to be filed by last day of the February after the calendar year ends.
-In case if the last date of February is a holiday, due date is next business day.
+Information returns from employers T4 and T4A are required to be filed by the last day of February after the calendar year ends.
+In case if the last date of February is a holiday, the due date is the next business day.
 If a business stops operating, it must file information returns within 30 days.

 T5018 which is an information return for the construction businesses making payments to subcontractors is due six months after the reporting date chosen by the business.